wilsonliaows/docs/connectors/jdbc/scheduled-query-trigger.md

 ### Batch size
 Batch size of rows to return in each job.
 This can be any number between **1** and the maximum batch size.
 Maximum batch size is **100** and default is **100**.

-In any given poll, if there are less rows than the configured batch size, this trigger will deliver all rows as a smaller batch.
+In any given poll, if there are fewer rows than the configured batch size, this trigger will deliver all rows as a smaller batch.